-UNCLOS provides that countries that fail to fulfil their "international obligations concerning the protection and preservation of the marine environment . . . shall be liable in accordance with international law."46 Disputes may be referred to the International Tribunal for the Law of the Sea, the International Court of Justice, or a specially constituted arbitral tribunal.47 Where a country is found to have breached its international obligations, it must cease the offending conduct (if it is continuing), "offer appropriate assurances and guarantees of non-repetition," and "make full reparation" for any damage caused to others.48
+UNCLOS provides that countries that fail to fulfil their "international obligations concerning the protection and preservation of the marine environment . . . shall be liable in accordance with international law."
+Disputes may be referred to the International Tribunal for the Law of the Sea, the International Court of Justice, or a specially constituted arbitral tribunal.
+Where a country is found to have breached its international obligations, it must cease the offending conduct (if it is continuing), "offer appropriate assurances and guarantees of non-repetition," and "make full reparation" for any damage caused to others.
+Dispute that the continuing of the state of the s